HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 your little life too speck
-to track a cannibal (raison de entre) kindly let me, brace for burning, drop it right before i close your doubts
+to track a cannibal (raison de entre) kindly let me, brace for (kindly let me = sorta let down) burning, drop it right before i close your doubts

 how come you abandoned me